-When available, you can use the Personal Discipleship Grid assessment to guide your conversation and use the Menu of Opportunities each month to increase capacity in the highlighted areas from that grid that need developing.
+You can use the Candidates Discipleship Road Map to guide your conversation and use the Menu of Opportunities each month to increase capacity in the highlighted areas from that grid that need developing.

 As your relationship progresses, we trust that conversation will also progress to varying topics of interest and concern unique to your relationship.